 - Can exert a “dominant influence” over your company

-Alongside this, it is possible that you can be linked through an individual investor, providing you are both in the same industry.
+Alongside this, it is possible that you can be linked through an individual investor, provided you are both in the same industry.

-The size test is what decides whether you count as an SME or a large business for the purposes of R&D Tax Credits.
-You can read more about it here.
+The company size test decides whether you count as an SME or a large business for the purposes of R&D Tax Credits.

 So, it’s perfectly possible that, although your company is an SME by any traditional standard, being a linked enterprise could push you into the large company bracket.